jaykobak/decentralized-prediction-market/README.md

 markdown
-# Foresight
+# FORESIGHT

-**Predict Tomorrow, Today.**
+**THE REAL-TIME PREDICTION MARKET**

-ForesightX is a decentralized multi-sector prediction market where users trade on the outcomes of future events across **Business, Crypto, Sports, Technology, and Politics**.
+FORESIGHT is a decentralized multi-sector prediction market where users trade on the outcomes of future events across **Business, Crypto, Sports, Technology, and Politics**.
 By leveraging blockchain technology, Foresight ensures **fairness, transparency, and tokenized rewards** for accurate predictions.

 ---